-My best friend’s mother makes some of the best desserts I’ve ever had and this cake was an instant winner in my books.
+My best friend’s mother makes some wonderful desserts, and this cake was an instant winner in my books.
 I decided to take a shot at making it myself, and altered some of the ingredients while I was at it to make them a tad healthier.
 The original cake had strawberries on the top layer but I used pineapple and blueberries.
 I personally am not the biggest fan of sweets, particularly cake, but this is not too too sweet, light in texture, and feels like an ideal summer dessert.

 INGREDIENTS (for one 9 inch round dish):

 2 packets of soft lady fingers (about 24 fingers/packet)

 1 package of light cream cheese